mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 1. **Write source code**
   1.1 Unix extensions: `C,cc,cxx,c`
   1.2 GNU C++ extensions: `C,cc,cxx,cpp,c++`
-2. **Compile the source code** - translate the code to machine code, the file containing the translation is the *object code* of the program
+2. **Compile the source code** - Translate the code to machine code.
+The file containing the translation is the *object code* of the program.
-3. **Link the object code with additional code** - combination of the source code with *startup code* and *libraries object code* to produce a *runtime version*, the final product is a file called the *executable code* which contains a set of machine language instructions
+3. **Link the object code with additional code** - Combination of the source code with *startup code* and *library object code* to produce a *runtime version*.
+The final product is a file called the *executable code*, which contains a set of machine language instructions.
 4. **Execute the program**

-Compilation and linking is done with
+Compilation and linking is done with:

 - *UNIX* - `CC`
 - *GNU C++* - `gcc,g++` ([notes on the difference](http://stackoverflow.com/a/173007/3341726)), [gcc small description](../../operating-systems/bin/gcc/)

 ### Preprocessor

-The [preprocessor]( https://gcc.gnu.org/onlinedocs/cpp/index.html#Top ) processes a source file before compilation, it allows to define macros which are abbreviations for longer constructs
+The [preprocessor]( https://gcc.gnu.org/onlinedocs/cpp/index.html#Top ) processes a source file before compilation.
+It allows the definition of macros, which are abbreviations for longer constructs.

 #### Directives

-Lines which begin with `#`
+Lines which begin with `#`:

-- `#define IDENTIFIER [value]` - replaces the occurrences of `IDENTIFIER` in the code with `value`, note that value is optional
+- `#define IDENTIFIER [value]` - Replaces the occurrences of `IDENTIFIER` in the code with `value`.
+Note that `value` is optional.
-- `#undef IDENTIFIER` - removes the definition of `IDENTIFIER`
+- `#undef IDENTIFIER` - Removes the definition of `IDENTIFIER`.

-Conditional directives allow to include or discard parts of the code if a certain condition is met
+Conditional directives allow the inclusion or exclusion of parts of the code if a certain condition is met:

-- `#ifdef IDENTIFIER` - if `IDENTIFIER` is defined then the code that follows is included until `#endif` is included
+- `#ifdef IDENTIFIER` - If `IDENTIFIER` is defined, then the code that follows is included until `#endif` is reached.
-- `#ifndef IDENTIFIER` - if `IDENTIFIER` is not defined then the code that follows until `#endif` is included
+- `#ifndef IDENTIFIER` - If `IDENTIFIER` is not defined, then the code that follows is included until `#endif` is reached.

-Conditional directives are used for example to include headers only once
+Conditional directives are used, for example, to include headers only once:

 ```cpp
 #ifndef FOO_BAR_BAZ_H_